 • Calibrate the view with the process shown on the display.

-Be sure to read your Owner’s Manual for important feature limitations and information.
+Be sure to read your Owner’s Manual and Trailer Towing Supplement for important feature limitations and information.

 Calibrating the Accessory Camera for Transparent Trailer and Rear Trailer View